DistributedBlocks/distributedblocks_24.0/README.md

 #### Live Integration Tests

-The live integration tests run against a live runnning skycoin node, so before running the test, we need to start a skycoin node.
+The live integration tests run against a live runnning DistributedBlocks node, so before running the test, we need to start a DistributedBlocks node.
 Since the `cli` integration test requires the rpc interface enabled, we should start node with `rpc-interface`:

 ```sh
 ./run.sh -launch-browser=false -rpc-interface
 ```

-After the skycoin node is up, run the following command to start the live tests:
+After the DistributedBlocks node is up, run the following command to start the live tests:

 ```sh
 ./ci-scripts/integration-test.live.sh -v